didreamerssystem/SystemPride/docs/content/staff/compatibility.md

 If you want support for another logging bot, [let me know on the support server](https://discord.gg/PczBt78).

 ## Chat filter bots
-If PluralKit detects that a proxy trigger message has already been deleted when it attempts to delete it itself, it'll also delete the trigger message.
+If SystemPride detects that a proxy trigger message has already been deleted when it attempts to delete it itself, it'll also delete the trigger message.
 This ensures compatibility in *most* cases with moderation bots that filter messages (eg. swear words, links, invites, etc).
-The bot will delete the original trigger message, and then PluralKit will clean up the proxied message as well.
+The bot will delete the original trigger message, and then SystemPride will clean up the proxied message as well.

 Due to the timing aspect, this may not work 100% of the time, especially if there's server lag involved, but it's hopefully good enough.